 “Yes, but what do WE do?”

 I was so confused.
 We are PR people.
 We do PR things.
-I was so wrapped up in the PR stuff, that I wasn’t clearly listening.
-The “we” she was referring to was the organization and they grant wishes.
-I’ll never forget the panic that went through my body thinking that I had just lost the gig.
+I was so wrapped up in the PR stuff that I wasn’t clearly listening.
+The “we” she referred to was the organization, and they grant wishes.
+I’ll never forget the panic that went through my body, thinking that I had just lost the gig.
 In my anxious state, I said, “Of course,” and then proceeded to tell her all about the organization’s history, mission, wish count, you name it.
-She loved that I had done so much research and was passionate about the role and the organization, and gave me the job on the spot.
+She loved that I had done so much research and was passionate about the role and the organization, and she gave me the job on the spot.
 To this day, I have never been as elated as at that moment.
-It was my first industry interview and I got the job.
+It was my first industry interview, and I got the job.
 I was really going to be a PR intern!

 Corporate Placement – The Right Place at the Right Time

 My corporate placement came about a little differently.
-I kind of knew I wanted to, at least at the time, which was to go into the health care sector.
+I knew I wanted to, at least at the time, which was to go into the health care sector.
 I just wasn’t sure how to go about it.
 At the same time, I was the Durham College representative for the CPRS Toronto Student Steering Committee.
-This committee, made up of representatives from the major PR programs across the Greater Toronto Area, put on events for PR students to learn more about the field and provide opportunities for networking.
+This committee, made up of representatives from the major PR programs across the Greater Toronto Area, put on events for PR students to learn more about the field and provide networking opportunities.